 - Craigieburn $60

 There are many types of fillings on the market.
-White fillings are a mix of plastic and glass materials and are often chosen for their ability to blend with our tooth colour.
-The dentist bonds the filling directly to your affected tooth.
-Then, carefully shapes and colours the filling to match perfectly with the surrounding natural teeth.
+White fillings are a mix of plastic and glass materials and are often chosen for their ability to blend with the tooth colour.
+The dentist bonds the filling directly to your affected tooth, then carefully shapes and colours the filling to match perfectly with the surrounding natural teeth.

 The average cost of white fillings in Melbourne is $252.41.
 Here are the costs by suburb: